Last Updated on December 2, 2021

 Adopt the hack of abandoning your cart, especially if you’re unable to find discounts.

 If you do make use of this trick during the Black Friday and Cyber Monday sale season, remember to keep tabs on when the promotion period ends.
-In the event that you’re not getting any reminder emails with extra promotion codes nearing the end of the sale, you may want to consider other platforms to purchase, or simply buy at the sale price already offered on site.
+If you haven’t received any reminder emails with extra promotion codes towards the end of the sale, you may want to consider purchasing on other platforms, or simply buy at the sale price already offered on site.

 Memorise your credit card details

 During the sale, it’s usually a game of fastest fingers first.
-Increase your chances of successfully carting out by committing your credit your card details to memory, so you don’t waste any time fumbling for your cards.
+Increase your chances of successfully snagging a deal by committing your credit card details to memory, so you don’t waste any time fumbling for your cards.
+Or make sure they’re saved on all the platforms you intend to purchase on so you save time.
+Amazon’s one-click purchase feature, for example, is dangerously convenient.

 Know your sizes